We make sure that the most promising medications, medical devices and treatment protocols are available to our patients.

 What are my rights as a clinical trial participant?

-Once you decide to enroll in a clinical trail and consent to participate you should:
+Once you decide to enroll in a clinical trial and consent to participate you should:

 - Be told the purpose of the study and allowed to ask any questions about the trial before giving consent and during the course of the trial